GyanKrishna/Data-Science/README.md

 # Data-Science
-It contains all the Projects done as part of Master's in Data Science
+It contains the Projects done as part of Master's in Data Science